OpenBankingUK/read-write-api-docs-pub/profiles/aggregated-polling-api-profile.md

 * A TPP calls an ASPSP to poll for events.
 * The ASPSP responds with an array of awaiting events encoded as signed event notifications.

+Awaiting events are the events that have not been acknowledgement by the TPP, or have been reported as errors by the TPP.

 Step 2a: Acknowledge Only